 Myth 1: It Will Complicate Things for My Employees

 Small business owners know that they cannot disrupt their day-to-day operations for too long; otherwise their revenue might drop dramatically.
-For a relatively large number of SMB owners, cloud-based solutions often seem very advanced and complicated, especially when compared to the legacy software, that they had been using for years.
+For a relatively large number of SMB owners, cloud-based call center solutions often seem very advanced and complicated, especially when compared to the legacy software, that they had been using for years.
 One of their main concerns is that their employees will find it difficult to switch to these new solutions.

-However, the reality is quite the opposite as new cloud-based software is often far less complex than the old solutions, simply because this is the way enterprise software has advanced over the years.
+However, the reality is quite the opposite as new cloud-based call center software is often far less complex than the old solutions, simply because this is the way enterprise software has advanced over the years.
 As new technologies has become cheaper and more advanced, enterprise software has only become more user-centric.